MohammadTarem/Repositoo/README.md

 The core interface is IDatabaseOperations<Id, TEntity> .
 It abstracts add, update and remove operations.
 The interface is drived from  IQueryable<TEntity> to enable efficient querying infrastructure.

-Curently two implemetations has been added.
-One for SQL Server and the other for MongoDb.
+Curently three implemetations has been added.
+One for SQL Server, one for MongoDb and the other for in memory repository.

 ## Aggrigate Root